cogawi/resume/resume.md

 # RELEVANT EXPERIENCE

-## UNIVERSITY OF WASHINGTON, Seattle, WA &#9; *2020 - Present*
+## UNIVERSITY OF WASHINGTON, Seattle, WA&#9;*2020 - Present*

 ### Graduate Student Researcher in the Meza Research Group

-- Investigating structural and thermal properties of nano-scale 3D printed spinodal structures, under Professor Lucas Meza.
+- Investigating nano-scale 3D printed spinodal structures, coated with atomic layer deposition, designed for thermal shock and impact resistance.
-- Performing FEA analysis in Abaqus of nanostructures to determine design capability.
+- Performing structural and thermal FEA analysis in Abaqus, automated with Python scripting.
+- Developing automated structure generation using Matlab.
-- Using machine learning to determine ideal structural topology to meet design needs.
+- Using Python for machine learning to determine ideal structural topology to meet design needs.

 ### Composites Research Projects

 - Researching the material properties, manufacturing, and applications for mycelium-based biocomposites.
 - Studying the manufacture of cellulose fibers out of bacterial cellulose nanofibers.

-## SAFRAN AEROSYSTEMS, Everett, WA &#9; *2015 - 2019*
+## SAFRAN AEROSYSTEMS, Everett, WA&#9;*2015 - 2019*

 ### Design and Integration Engineer
 <!--